-The thick collective of dense green fir trees gradually gave way to a wide grassland of mild green meadows.
-The meadows were dotted with the Gujjar people (local shepherds) and scores of sheep and sheep-dogs going about their routine, and we took a break to rest and be one with them.
-The trail ahead was interjected by a few smaller valley streams as they cascaded relentlessly through the landscapes, creating their own mini-ecosystems of weathered rocks and smooth colourful pebbles, of bright grasses and tiny flowers along their banks, brightening up the ambiance of wherever they went.
+The thick collective of dense green fir trees gradually gave way to an extensive grassland of mild green meadows.
+The meadows were dotted with the Gujjar people (local shepherds) and scores of sheep and sheep-dogs going about their routine.
+We took a break to rest and catch a glimpse of their daily routines.

 Day 3: Lidderwat to Shekwas

 A pleasant spotless blue new dawn prepared us for the with a 5-hour long hike that awaited us today.
 In a little under thirty minutes, we found ourselves enclosed in an ancient forest of pines.
-The trails within the woods alternated between narrow pathways between the trees and wider grounds.
+The trails within the woods alternated between narrow pathways between the trees and broader grounds.
 Looking back at the trail, the Lidder river appeared as a significant sliver of a large postcard.
 At the exit of this pine forest, we were greeted by a vivid sight that comprised of snow-clad peaks merging into valleys and several clear water streams adorning the slopes.

 The trail eventually led us to Homwas – a region inhabited by another collective of Gujjar

-We crossed a a log bridge to reach this village.
+We crossed a log bridge to reach this village.
 After the exhausting hike so far, an interlude with the locals was ideal as they pampered us with their hospitality and shared interesting tidbits about their culture.